← All works

 • Payout tracking spread across multiple tables and terms

 I began with a flow audit and a pass through support tickets, then desk calls with finance leads.
-The friction was more than UX, but an overall structure that lacked cohesion.
-We reframed Payments around daily jobs: fund, approve, pay, configure.
+The friction was more than UX — it was an overall structure that lacked cohesion.
+I reframed Payments around daily jobs: fund, approve, pay, configure.
 From there I defined shared statuses and summary patterns, prototyped the end-to-end experience, and instrumented it for a lightweight pilot.

 • One decision at a time